Lightning roll past Predators for sixth straight win

 Mathieu Joseph scored twice, Ondrej Palat had a goal and an assist, and Yanni Gourde tallied.
 Mikhail Sergachev and Brayden Point each produced three assists and Victor Hedman had two for the Lightning, who were 3-for-5 on the power play.

-After making 35 straight starts and getting Monday night off in the team's 4-1 win, Andrei Vasilevskiy returned to the crease and turned away 32 of 33 shots to go to 8-1-1.
+After making 35 straight starts and getting Monday night off in the Lightning's 4-1 win over the Predators, Andrei Vasilevskiy returned to the crease and turned away 32 of 33 shots to improve to 8-1-1.

 Rocco Grimaldi netted a goal, Sean Malone posted his first NHL point and goalie Juuse Saros yielded six goals on 30 shots.